 It will still show the app's name, as well as who the message is from, in most cases, but the actual message itself will be hidden until you either look at your iPhone to use Face ID or rest your finger on the Touch ID button to unlock notifications on the lock screen.
-Then you can use 3D Touch to quick reply if necessary.
+Then you can use 3D Touch (or a left-swipe followed by tapping "View") to quick reply if necessary.

 Not only will new incoming messages be hidden on your lock screen, unlocked only by your biometric authentication, but so will all of the recent notifications that you can see by swiping up on the lock screen.
 Any app that you made for your eyes only will be the same here.

-There isn't much of a downside to this unless you're using an iPhone X where your face is obfuscated, such as when you're snowboarding with a face mask and goggles on.
+There isn't much of a downside to this unless you're using an iPhone X, XS, XS Max, or XR where your face is obfuscated, such as when you're snowboarding with a face mask and goggles on.
 Gloves could also prevent the use of Touch ID, so you can always adjust your settings based on the situation.